-Swords made from 9260 Spring Steel have a reputation for durability - though like any blade they are not indestructible - and while rare, they can be broken or damaged.
-I've tested quite a few myself very hard and never had this happen, but I have heard of it occurring - and there is this video on youtube showing a "Konron forge" 9260 blade breaking against a thick bone (thicker than any human bone would be) - which would happen to almost any blade striking it - so they don't have magical powers that defy metallurgy or physics..! ;-)
+Swords made from 9260 Spring Steel have a reputation for durability - and while rare, they can be broken or damaged.
+I've tested quite a few myself very hard and never had this happen, but I have heard of it occurring - and there is this video on YouTube showing a "Konron forge" 9260 blade breaking against a thick bone (thicker than any human bone would be) - which would happen to almost any blade striking it - so they don't have magical powers that defy metallurgy or physics..! ;-)

 VIDEO: 9260 (gasp) Breaking!

 A bad cut on a hard target = a broken sword, regardless of the steel..

 The moral of the story is that no blade is indestructible - and because of the nature of what swords were originally designed to do, it is never a good idea to put yourself in a situation where you expose yourself to the potential of a blade snapping off and flying through the air anywhere near you...